by Judith Rubin, InPark Magazine editor

 Alf enabled me to learn and explore in many directions.
 He was fond of saying, “You know, you’re NOT the editor.”
 But he eventually promoted me to associate editor/publisher, as World’s Fair transitioned from a scholarly journal to a respectable trade magazine with a scholarly air and a booth at IAAPA.

-The 1990s were a rollercoaster for expos, with plenty to write about: a spate of unofficial (non-BIE) expos in Japan; the declining performance of the US; the expanding role of specialty film and high-tech interactive exhibits; Korea’s first world’s fair (1993); the opening of Euro Disneyland.
+The 1990s were a rollercoaster for expos, with plenty to write about: a spate of unofficial (non-BIE) expos in Japan (“unofficial” meaning not developed under the aegis of the Bureau of International Expositions, the BIE); the declining performance of the US (see Jim Ogul’s articles on USA pavilions at expos over the decades); the expanding role of specialty film and high-tech interactive exhibits; Korea’s first world’s fair (1993); the opening of Euro Disneyland.
 It took me into many overlapping sectors of visitor attractions, project development, entertainment technology and design.

 Expos tend to suffer from a lack of institutional memory as each new organizing committee and pavilion team seeks to put its unique stamp on the product.
 In 1994, Alf wrote, “The BIE should hold workshops for member countries on how to present themselves effectively at expos.
 They should invite designers, equipment- makers, architects and experts on the best exhibits at expos past as well as on the trend of the moment.”
 This was a key statement.
 World’s Fair magazine was a resource to the expo world, providing shared wisdom and perspective that were otherwise hard to find.